James Y. JOHNSON

 hereafter a "radiating field".

-of these methods or by any other method which can produce fields
+either of these methods or by any other method which can produce

-a quasi-optical period or frequency, such period or frequency
+with a quasi-optical period or frequency, such period or

-being substantially equal to one of the characteristic periods of
+frequency being substantially equal to one of the characteristic

-frequencies of the substance.
-It is to be understood that the
+periods of frequencies of the substance.
+It is to be understood

-oscillation of the field need not be sinusoidal, so that it has
+that the oscillation of the field need not be sinusoidal, so

-only a single period or frequency; it may be of any wave form so
+that it has only a single period or frequency; it may be of any

-long as it contains at least one main component whose period or
+wave form so long as it contains at least one main component

-frequency is susbtantially equal to one of the said characteristic
+whose period or frequency is susbtantially equal to one of the

 The nature of the invention and the means for carrying it into